 The community aspect naturally came about as a result of trying to build something with knowledge transfer at its heart.
 There’s more joy and satisfaction in sharing what you know than in keeping it to yourself.
 People see people sharing, take an interest and get inspired to do the same.

 On a personal level, I love seeing people share their own work under the flag of being inspired by this or that thing they read or heard about through EMULSIVE.
 It’s a huge motivational factor for both me and the folks who have contributed their words and images.

 Speaking of knowledge transfer, a great recent example of its effect was FP4Party 2016.
-Seeing the progression in the work of so many when focused on a single task was been humbling.
-The community interacted at a pace that’s hard to keep up with and so much was shared and evolved over the four months of it’s 2016 run.
+Seeing the progression in the work of so many when focused on a single task has been humbling.
+The community interacted at a pace that’s hard to keep up with and so much was shared and evolved over the four months of its 2016 run.
 It’s plain to see how styles and techniques have been developed and sharpened across the board with that fun little project and it’s continuing with TMAXparty and hopefully with the other film parties that are planned for 2017 and beyond.

 With regards to film photography at least, a rising tide DOES lift all ships.

 What do you think is the biggest misconception about film photography today and how would you set it straight?